Kitware/vtk-js/Documentation/content/docs/concepts_widgets.md

 plane point and normal, the plane manipulator will project mouse events onto the plane in 3D and return that projected point.

+## SVG Representation Support

+vtk.js no longer supports SVG-based widget representations, as managing the SVG rendering mechanisms are better left to a separate library.
+All of the examples that used SVG representations have been rewritten to use a rendering shim based on snabbdom, located in `Examples/Utilities/SVGHelpers.js`.

+If you are looking for a reasonably easy drop-in for rendering SVG representations, check out the above `SVGHelpers.js`, which requires `snabbdom` to be installed.
+An example usage can be found in the `vtkPolyLineWidget` example.

 [WidgetsDiagram]: ./gallery/widgets_diagram.png